Ayush12062000/Optical-Character-Recognition/README.md

 ```

-This saves the best model accodring the validation loss and checkpoints asscoiated in training process hence TRAIN_SAVE_CHECKPOINT should be set to False.
+This saves the best model according to the validation loss and checkpoints asscoiated in training process, hence TRAIN_SAVE_CHECKPOINT should be set to False.
 TRAIN_CLASSES contains the classes into which the model will classify the digits into 0,1,.....,9.

 3. Model Test Options